In the same category

 Community software should not replace everything

 If your newsletter has a lot of subscribers and is very successful, you shouldn't stop sending it.
-If you have thousands of members in your Facebook group, you shouldn't delete it or spot using it.
-These tools are still valuable even though you want to build a new community on a community platform.
+If you have thousands of members in your Facebook group, you shouldn't delete it or stop using it.
+These tools are still valuable even if you want to build a new community on a community platform.

 Online community platforms are better at engaging your community